rhpvorderman/fastqdedup/README.rst

 -----

-Since all the sequences are stored in memory the memory usage is between approximately 45-70% of the size of the original FASTQ file depending on read length.
+Since all the sequences are stored in memory the memory usage is between approximately 45-110% of the size of the original uncompressed FASTQ files depending on read length and similarities between reads.
 The memory usage can be substantially reduced by setting ``--check-lengths``.

 .. code-block::